 A claim that health problems were caused by a hazardous substance is less suited for this framework.
 It is difficult to prove in court that exposure to the substance caused health problems, particularly where the illness does not develop until years after the exposure, such as cancer, where exposure to the substance, such as pesticides in a community, was minimal but over a long period of time, where there are other possible causes for the illness, or where medical evidence suggests a correlation between the exposure and the illness but does not establish legal proof.

 Furthermore, tendering medical and scientific evidence to prove causation in court is very expensive.
-In Canada the compensation awarded may be minimal in comparison to the costs associated with proving the claim.
+In Canada, the compensation awarded may be minimal in comparison to the costs associated with proving the claim.
 As a result, there have been few claims of this nature in Canada.

 Workers’ compensation legislation also reduces the number of court claims by legislating compensation for injuries arising in the course of employment.
-In certain circumstances this scheme avoids causation issues altogether by presuming the health problems were caused by chemical exposure at work.
-For example if a worker is diagnosed with acute respiratory illness after exposure to high concentrations of fumes, causation will be presumed.
+In certain circumstances, this scheme avoids causation issues altogether by presuming the health problems were caused by chemical exposure at work.
+For example, if a worker is diagnosed with acute respiratory illness after exposure to high concentrations of fumes, causation will be presumed.
 Causation is generally not presumed where illness arises after lower level long term exposure, but there are exceptions, such as exposure to asbestos dust.

 Toxic tort litigation is more prominent in the United States than in Canada, and the compensation awarded for personal injuries may be significantly higher.
-However, the cross boarder nature of environmental hazards may lead to greater toxic tort litigation in Canada.
+However, the cross border nature of environmental hazards may lead to greater toxic tort litigation in Canada.
 This past December a Washington state resident living near a lead and zinc smelter located in British Columbia filed a class-action claim against the Canadian mining company on the basis that pollutants from the smelter caused breast cancer and other illnesses.

-This developing area of personal injury law serves to remind a wide range of industries to strictly follow health, safety, and environmental standards to reduce health risks, and to maintain adequate insurance to properly compensate anyone injured in the event of accident involving a toxic substance.
+This developing area of personal injury law serves to remind a wide range of industries to strictly follow health, safety, and environmental standards to reduce health risks, and to maintain adequate insurance to properly compensate anyone injured in the event of an accident involving a toxic substance.

 The information provided above is for educational purposes only.
 This information is not intended to replace the advice of a lawyer or address specific situations.
 Your personal situation should be discussed with a lawyer.
 If you have any questions or concerns, contact a legal professional.